 If you are experiencing on-going or long-term circumstances that impact on your study, please refer to the information on the Special Consideration page.

 If you require more information, see:

 Unless otherwise stated on the LMS or with the assessment criteria, any assignment handed in late will incur a penalty of 10% deduction (of the total marks available) for every day or part of a day that it remains not submitted.

 Assignments that are submitted late and are marked to a fail as a result of late submission may not be resubmitted.
 Assignments should be submitted via the LMS.
 Hardcopy, fax and email copies will not be accepted unless agreed to by the subject coordinator in advance.

 You are required to purchase your own calculator.

-Unless otherwise stated in the Subject Outline, assignments that exceed the word limit by more than 10%, inclusive of footnotes, attract a marking penalty of 10% of the marks that would otherwise have been awarded.
+Unless otherwise stated in the subject outline, assignments that exceed the word limit by more than 10 per cent, inclusive of footnotes, will have 10 per cent of the marks that would otherwise have been awarded deducted.

 Find detailed information on exam procedures at FVAS for both online and in-person exams.